 19. Diversity and Variety

-However you look at it, Spain is amazingly full of variety.
+However you look at it, living in Spain offers you a country amazingly full of variety.
 It appears to have multiple countries within one, offering distinct regional cultures and remarkably different geographical landscapes of incredible beauty.

 The Iberian peninsula is shaped by its vast fields, snow-capped mountains, lakes, beaches and sunny coasts along with the lush islands.
 Year-round mild weather or four distinct seasons – pick whatever climate you love and you’ll find it here.